ssateam/bp-api/README.md

 # bp-api
-small library for work with bpium api
+small library for work with bpium api.

+Used Typescript.

 # Simple usage